Roll20/roll20-api-scripts/Its A Trap/README.md

 This property is only visible if **Activation Area** is set to **burst**.
 This sets the radius of the burst area.

-#### API Command
-This property can be used to issue an API chat command when the trap activates.
-This property supports a couple keywords to support commands involving the trap and its victims.

-The keyword TRAP_ID will be substituted for the ID of the trap's token.

-The keyword VICTIM_ID will be substituted for the ID of token for some character being affected by the trap.
-If there are multiple victims affected by the trap, the command will be issued individually for each victim.

-e.g. _'!someApiCommand TRAP_ID VICTIM_ID'_

 #### Special FX
 This property is used to display a particle effect when the trap activates, using Roll20's special FX system.